MInst.org › Contents › Introduction › Chapter I › Chapter II › Chapter III

 1 In the 2007 J Bacteriol article "Correlation between growth rates, EIIA phosphorylation, and intracellular cAMP levels in Escherichia coli K-12" Bettenbrock et al. improperly reported, by referring to the 1997 Microbiology article, that lack of HPr enhances cAMP production in fructose-grown E. coli.
 Generally lack of HPr results in a low production of cAMP!

-2E. coli wild-type strains exhibit diauxic growth with glucose or mannitol as the "preferred" carbon source but not with fructose [Jacques Monod, Ph.D. thesis, 1942] [Microbiol Mol Biol Rev].
+2E. coli wild-type strains exhibit diauxic growth with glucose or mannitol in combination with a 'less preferred' carbon source but not with fructose [Jacques Monod, Ph.D. thesis, 1942] [Microbiol Mol Biol Rev].
+Note however some strains exhibit diauxic growth with fructose and a 'less preferred' carbon source [PubMed Commons].

 |To Chapter IV: Glucose 6-phosphate transport|